charlypoly/graphql-to-json-schema/README.md

-# GraphQL Schema to JSON Schema
+# GraphQL Schema to JSON Schema (`graphql-2-json-schema`)

+Transform a GraphQL Schema introspection file to a valid JSON Schema.

 ### Input